denniscwylie/sarks/sarks_vignette.md

 [1] "ATACTGAG"      "ATACTGAGA"     "CATACTGAGA" "TACTGAG"         "TACTGAGA"
 ```

-as k-mers whose occurrence in simulatedSeq is associated with higher values of simulat-
+as k-mers whose occurrence in `simulatedSeqs` is associated with higher values of
-edScores. sarks provides a convenience function kmerCounts:
+`simulatedScores`. sarks provides a convenience function `kmerCounts`:

 ```R
 kmerCounts(unique(peaks$kmer), simulatedSeqs)